Dynamic DNS keeps DNS records automatically up to date when an IP address changes.

 However small companies, and home networks don’t normally have their own DNS server so why would they need Dynamic DNS ?

-In this tutorial we look at how dynamic DNS works and how to set it up.
+In this tutorial we look at how dynamic DNS works and how to set it up on a home router.

-Dynamic DNS Services are used by small companies and individuals when they want to publish a service on the Internet, and it is hosted within an internal network that uses a NAT router to connect to the internet.
+Dynamic DNS Services are used by small companies and individuals when they want to publish a service on the Internet, and that service is hosted within an internal or home network.

 In the following discussion we are going to assume that we want to make a web server located on an internal server available on the internet.